Complete Guide to Door Phones: What They Are & How They Work

 More features of the ButterflyMX smart video intercom system include:

 • Sleek design.
 The ButterflyMX IP video intercom has a 156° wide-angle camera that captures a broad picture of the surrounding area.
-Furthermore, it has an aesthetically pleasing design that instantly increases your building’s curb appeal.
+Furthermore, it has an aesthetically pleasing design instantly increases your building’s curb appeal.

 • Integrations with other systems.
 The ButterflyMX intercom system easily integrates with a number of smart lock brands, which makes it easy for residents to control access from one app.